 silvopastoral restoration in Colombia, more videos can be found on our Youtube page.

 The RIFA program will be accepting expressions of project interest between January 8th and February 8th, 2019.
 Final applications should be turned in by March 4th 2019.
-To be eligible for a RIFA fellowship, you must be enrolled in a graduate program at a University of California campus.
-Refer to the Application Process section below for details on submitting an application.
+To be eligible for a RIFA fellowship, you must be enrolled in a graduate program at a University of California campus through the end of your fellowship period.

-- Fellows must correspond regularly with their mentors.
+- Fellows must correspond regularly with their hosts and mentors.